jdoleary/Spellmasons/docs/TasksCurrent.md

 ---
 - task: Start more zoomed in
 - bug: I heard priest sfx but no animation and no effect occurred
-- bug: scroll didn't jump to me when it spawned from the last dead unit
 - Integrate doodad behavior
     - Make doodads collidable (take up space)
     - Make doodads block arrows